 There are many ways you can cut down on single-use plastics.
 Some include:

 – bringing your own carrier bags when shopping (keep some bags in the boot of your car if you’re prone to forgetting)

 – choosing loose fruit and vegetables rather than the ones wrapped in plastic

 – shopping in bulk food stores if you have one nearby

 – storing your leftovers in reusable containers rather than using cling film or plastic food bags

 – get a keep cup for takeaway coffees

 – request that takeaway places don’t give you plastic cutlery with your orders (deliveroo actually has this as a pre-selected option these days!)

 – use matches instead of disposable plastic lighters

 Save money on your food shopping and reduce your carbon footprint by growing your own vegetables.
-I got an allotment at the end of last year, and it has been such a fun hobby to do (although, admittedly, more work than I first thought – but worth it!).
+I got an allotment during the pandemic in 2022, and it has been such a fun hobby to do (although, admittedly, more work than I first thought – but worth it!).